 No. While the workshops are not mandatory for proposal submissions, we encourage all teams (or a representative from a team) to attend in order to gain access to faculty resources.

 Can't attend a resource workshop in person?

-View the pre-recorded workshop from Feb.
-8.
+View the pre-recorded workshop from the 2018 event series.

 When is the proposal due?

 Please check back from 2019 event details and deadlines.

 What happens after the proposal is submitted?
 Tell me more about the structure of the competition.

 - By March 9, 2018, individual presenters or team leaders will hear from the proposal review committee regarding whether the proposal was accepted.
 If your proposal was accepted, you will be provided information on the poster requirements and the judgment criteria (the rubric that judges will be using) for the pitch competition on March 22, 2018.